francescogerardomarra/its/modulo26/2_jwt.md

 #### What Are Public Claims?

 **Public claims** are custom claims meant to be **shared and recognized across different systems and services**.
-They follow naming conventions—usually involving **namespaces**—to avoid clashes with standard or other custom claims.
+They follow naming conventions, usually involving **namespaces**, to avoid clashes with standard or other custom claims.

 At their core, public and private claims are structurally the same: they are both key-value pairs in a JWT payload.
 What differentiates them is **intent and interpretation**.